wmarquardt/wmarquardt.com/content/cv/en.md

 _Sep 2013 - Oct 2016 (3 years 2 months)_
 > Canvas Studio was a company focused on digital solutions where I was a co-founder.
 We had the main
 > idea at the end of 2013 and in May 2014 we passed the selection process for the business incubator -
-> Mafratec, which worked at the University of Contestado.
+> Mafratec, which was based at the University of Contestado.

 > #### Main activities:
 > - Creation of institutional websites;